-Imagine a group gathered for fellowship, comprised of
+Imagine a group gathered for fellowship, comprised of:

 5 baby boomers, and

 How affective do you think their time would be?
 Is it possible to gather this generationally diverse group together and actually have genuine, transparent sharing and fellowship?
 I’m here to tell you that it is possible!
 I have just described for you the small group that meets in my home twice a month.
-Yes, it is it possible to achieve genuine biblical fellowship in such a group; but it takes work, on the part of all involved, to look past what could divide us and focus on what is most important.
+Yes, it is possible to achieve genuine biblical fellowship in such a group; but it takes work on the part of all involved to look past what could divide us and focus on what is most important.
 Why is this such a challenge for us?

 We live in a day and age that is characterized by disunity and division among the generations more than ever before.
-Evidence of this disunity lurks around almost every corner!
-Every time I login to Facebook, I see another article or video that has been shared, telling us about how terrible millennials are, or how clueless the older generation is.
+Evidence of this disunity lurks around almost every corner.
+Every time I login to Facebook I see another article or video that has been shared telling us about how terrible millennials are, or how clueless the older generation is.
 This is just one of the enemy’s ways of causing chaos and destruction.
 It is what characterizes our culture.

 Sadly, it isn’t only our culture that is effected by this lack of unity.
 This division is often what characterizes the church.
 The younger generation complains that the older generation is out of touch, that they don’t know how to be transparent, and that they aren’t accessable.
 The older generation complains that the younger generation is unteachable, thinks they know everything, and is disinterested in connecting.
-We often stand on opposite ends of the church, observing each other from a distance and seeing each other through the lens of our perceptions.
+We often stand on opposite ends of the church, observing each other from a distance, only seeing each other through the lens of our perception.
 If you read the scriptures, this disunity doesn’t come as a surprise.
 In fact, the scriptures tell us that this disunity will be characteristic of the end of the age.

 “But mark this: There will be terrible times in the last days.
 People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents, ungrateful, unholy, without self-control, brutal, not lovers of the good, treacherous, rash, conceited, lovers of pleasure rather than lovers of God.”
 2 Timothy 3:1-4